+Students in accelerated courses will be administratively withdrawn after three absences from class.
+Students withdrawn for non-attendance will still be responsible for all tuition and fees charged for the term.
 Students who must be absent are encouraged to discuss their absence with their instructor preferably before the absence occurs.
 Responsibility for attending class is placed upon the student in the context of academic achievement.
 Students are responsible for work missed.

-Once a student has begun taking classes in the RAAD program, if for any reason s/he needs to stop out (not register for classes) for one or more terms, s/he must contact our Admissions Office to file a re-entry form.
-Only when a re-entry form has been filed will students be "re-activated" to receive mailings from the College, including registration information.
+Once a student has begun taking classes in the RAAD program, if for any reason s/he needs to stop out (not register for classes) for one or more terms, s/he must contact the School of Graduate and Professional Studies Admissions Office to file a re-entry form.
+Only when a re-entry form has been filed will students be "reactivated" to receive mailings from the College, including registration information.